InfOmics/LErNet/README.md

 strict_proteins<-strict_proteins[ strict_proteins != ""  ]
 ```

-The step x is the core phase of LErNEet, i.e. the expansion phase with the function "expand_seeds".
+The next step is the core phase of *LErNEet*, i.e. the expansion phase with the function `expand_seeds`.
 Expansion takes innput the genomic context, the PPI network, the id mapping table, the list of starting proteins.
-The parameter strict_connectors (TRUE as default) specify that the connector proteins must be in the list of strict starting proteins.
+The parameter `strict_connectors` (TRUE as default) specify that the connector proteins must be in the list of strict starting proteins.

 ```R
 ret <- LErNet::expand_seeds(